 Building a Simple Tab Component with Vanilla JavaScript

 Tabs are UI components that allow you to switch between different views or content blocks without leaving the page.
-Think of it like a mini navigation system, perfect for dashboards, settings panels, or any grouped content.
+They function as mini-navigation systems, ideal for dashboards, settings panels, and grouped content organization.

 let tabList = [